linazoo/third-phase/week-1/wednesday.md

 ### Lecture

-The Lifecycle of a Project: a walkthrough of best practices and tools used when creating projects.
+**The Lifecycle of a Project**
+A walkthrough of best practices and tools used when creating projects.

 ### Challenges